When do you need a root canal treatment?

 Simply put, if you want to save your tooth and use it for a lifetime without any problem, then a root canal treatment is the best bet for the diseased tooth.

-We may perform the root canal treatment if:
+We may perform a root canal treatment if:

 - You are suffering from extreme and continuous sensitivity to hot or cold foods.